oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - attributes: existing attribute definitions may be refined; new attribute definitions may be added.

-- valid_source_node_types: if valid_source_types is defined in the
-  parent type, each element in this list must either be in the parent type list or derived from an element in the parent type list; if valid_source_types is not defined in the parent type then no restrictions are applied.
+- valid_source_node_types: A derived type is only allowed to further restrict the list of valid source node types, not to expand it.
+This means that if valid_source_node_types is defined in the parent type, each element in the derived type's list of valid source node types must either be in the parent type list or derived from an element in the parent type list; if valid_source_node_types is not defined in the parent type then no derivation restrictions need to be applied.

 - valid_relationship_types: same derivations rules as for valid_source_node_types.

-### Example
+The following code snippet shows an example capability type
+definition:
 ```
-mycompany.mytypes.myapplication.MyFeature:
+MyFeature:
-  derived_from: tosca.capabilities.Root
+  derived_from: Root
   description: a custom feature of my company’s application
   properties:
     my_feature_setting: